ignacioalvmar/ignacioalvmar.github.io/_publications/2015-prototyping-adaptive-automotive-ux-a-design-pedago.md

 citation: 'Ignacio Alvarez et al..
 (2015).
 Prototyping adaptive automotive UX: A design pedagogy approach.
 Extended Proceedings of the 7th International Conference on Automotive User.'
 ---

-Published in *Extended Proceedings of the 7th International Conference on Automotive User Interfaces*, ACM 2015
+Published in *'Extended Proceedings of the 7th International Conference on Automotive User'*, 2015

 ## Abstract